sh3ee3sh/sync-to-odysee/README.md

 # WIP sync to odysee
 A guide on how to sync youtube channels and directories/batch upload of video to odysee using lbrynet.
 After searching for guides I gave up looking and went to go figure out myself, but now here's a guide I couldn't find before.
+**Due to the uncertainty of the platform's future I recommend archiving everything locally till it becomes more clear.**

+Disclaimers:

-Disclaimer: I am not affiliated with the team behind odysee.
+**I am not affiliated with the team behind odysee or lbry.**

+**Copyrighted material has the possiblity of getting striked and blocking you out of your channel I do not take responsibility if you get striked.**

+*lbry will not to my knowledge
 Requirements:

 yt-dlp (if wanting to sync youtube channels)